Adamkob12/moxi/.github/ISSUE_TEMPLATE/bug_report.md

 `AdapterInfo { name: "NVIDIA GeForce RTX 2070", vendor: 4318, device: 7938, device_type: DiscreteGpu, backend: Vulkan }`
 ```

-You should also consider testing the bevy examples to get a better understanding of what could be causing the issue.

 ## What you did